isoper/fluffy-broccoli/content/jobs/intro.md

-To fulfill our ambition of becoming the leading European agency of technologies, we are constantly looking for new talents to join our stunning team.
+To fulfill our ambition of becoming the leading European technology agency, we are constantly looking for new talents to join our stunning team.
 How do we build such a team?

 - We only work on challenging projects using trending open source technologies
 - We pay top market compensation